 Any student having received one Toppan prize is debarred from afterwards receiving another Toppan prize of the same or lower value.

-The work submitted must be an original painting, in oil or water color, the unaided work of the student without criticism, and all work in competition must be presented on or before Saturday, May 5, 1917.
+The work submitted must be original paintings, in oil or water color, the unaided work of the student without criticism, and all work in competition must be presented on or before Saturday, May 6, 1916.